eProsima/Discovery-Server/README.md

     mp_participant = Domain::createParticipant(PParam);
 ```

-If the current directory is the example binary one the execution steps would be:
+Assuming the current directory is the example binary one, the execution steps would be:

 + Windows: